deng4/jenkins/README.md

 docker compose up -d

-# docker-compose up -d in case you AWS Linux or any other Linux distro with yum.
+in case you AWS Linux or any other Linux distro with yum pacakge manager: docker-compose up -d